justsml/katacoda-scenarios/scaling-web-apps/scaling-quiz/step1.md

 `Horizontal scaling` (or "scaling out") combines the power of **multiple lower-cost servers.** For example, let's say we have a Wordpress server that is overloaded.
 You could clone the web server to handle theoretically 2x the traffic.

-In the real world 2 servers don't equal 200% faster; due to unavoidable overhead it might take 3-4 servers to acheive ***real*** gains around 200%.
+In the real world 2 servers don't equal 200% faster; due to unavoidable overhead it might take 3-4 servers to achieve ***real*** gains around 200%.
 This makes it much more difficult to estimate costs compared to `vertical scaling`.

 **Just as important** as quickly adding capacity, businesses **need to be able to reduce capacity** after spikes or during slower evening hours.